 Diplomat Prime Steak & Seafood

-Nestled in the lobby of the Diplomat Beach Resort, this award-winning steakhouse marries a sophisticated ambiance with top-tier seafood and aged in-house steak dining.
-Led by executive chef Rashaad Abdool, the kitchen dishes out starters to the likes of prime rib carpaccio, jumbo lump crab cake, or snapper crudo, followed by main courses of Diver scallops, 45-day dry-aged NY Strip, or a shareable dish of twin lobster tail for two, which can be accompanied by sides of the like of roasted bone marrow, Kabocha squash risotto, or seared foie grass.
-The wine lists boats more than 500 varietals in addition to an extensive cocktail menu.
+Nestled in the Diplomat Beach Resort lobby, this award-winning steakhouse marries a sophisticated ambiance with top-tier seafood and aged in-house steak dining.
+The kitchen dishes out starters to the likes of prime rib carpaccio, jumbo lump crab cake, or snapper crudo, followed by main courses of Diver scallops, 45-day dry-aged NY Strip, or a shareable dish of twin lobster tail for two, which can be accompanied by sides of the like of roasted bone marrow, Kabocha squash risotto, or seared foie grass.
+The wine lists boats with more than 500 varietals in addition to an extensive cocktail menu.

 Also featured in:

 While not a “steakhouse” in the traditional sense, this is still a must-visit spot for red meat lovers.
-This steakhouse, a New York City import, made a name for itself by serving up 45-day, dry-aged beef, presented in a Korean barbecue format that is prepared at the table on smokeless grills.
-The most popular order at Cote is the butcher’s feast boasting a chef’s choice of cuts along with different vegetables and kimchi, egg souffle, two stews, rice, and soft serve for $64 per person.
-But for those who want to go more high-brow, a 10-course steak omakase is available for $185 per person.
+This New York City import steakhouse made a name for itself by serving up 45-day, dry-aged beef, presented in a Korean barbecue format prepared at the table on smokeless grills.
+The most popular order at Cote is the butcher’s feast boasting a chef’s choice of cuts, different vegetables and kimchi, egg souffle, two stews, rice, and soft serve for $68 per person.
+But for those who want to go more high-brow, a 10-course steak omakase is available for $225 per person.

 Part steakhouse, part-clubstaurant, this is certainly a spot to grab a steak with a side of “vibe.”
-Go the decadent route and order a steak topped with king crab or truffle butter, and make sure to pair it with one of its many options of mac and cheese to round out the meal.
+Go the decadent route and order a steak topped with king crab or truffle butter, and pair it with one of its many mac and cheese options to round out the meal.

 LT Steak & Seafood